KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Halloween

-I had the pleasure of spending time at PSH on Halloween.
+I had the pleasure of spending time at Prairie Sunset Home on Halloween.

 ![](2025-recap-images/me-and-mom-for-halloween.jpg)
 Mom and I before the Halloween party.
 She was wearing a skeleton costume that belonged to my Aunt Judy.
-I joked that I was dressed as a PSH volunteer.
+I joked that I was dressed as a Prairie Sunset Home volunteer.

 ![](2025-recap-images/halloween-costume-contest.jpg)
 I judged a Halloween costume contest for the first time.
 It was a tough decision.
 The winning staff costume was "a flock of ostriches."